sametcn99/nextjs-cookie-based-auth/README.md

 If you wish to customize the project and add more features, you can refer to the official Next.js documentation and other resources related to JWT.

 ##

-## Unresolved Issue

-In our application, we are facing an issue where the redirection does not work correctly after logging in.
-When the password is entered correctly, a JWT token is successfully generated; however, the redirection process does not function as expected.

-### Issue Description

-- **Step 1:** Upon entering the correct password, a JWT token is generated successfully.
-This token is stored via browser cookies, and the login process is completed.

-- **Step 2:** However, when the redirection process is conducted using `NextResponse`, the user appears as if they haven't logged in on the redirected page.
-The page still contains authentication checks that require the user to log in.

-- **Step 3:** Surprisingly, when the user manually revisits the page, they appear as if they have logged in, and the auth process works correctly.

-### Seeking Help

-If you have any suggestions or proposed solutions to resolve this issue, please feel free to share them.
-Your assistance would be greatly appreciated and would help in resolving the problem.